MoShola312/bizhub/README.md

 The purpose of this project is to showcase small businesses nationwide.

 ## The tools used in this project
-The tools used to create this game are Javascript, jQuery, EJS, Mongoose, MongoDB, Node.js, Express, Passport, HTML, CSS, and DOM maniputlation.
+The tools used to create this game are Javascript, Bootstrap 4, jQuery, EJS, Mongoose, MongoDB, Node.js, Express, Passport, HTML, CSS, and DOM maniputlation.

 ## Profile Image